What is NB-IoT and how does it work?

 In this context, users, businesses and other public and private organisations will demand ever faster connection speeds.
 To meet this need, technologies have been developed such as 5G, NB-IoT, and NarrowBand-IoT.

-The NB-IoT network is part of the LPWA (Low Power Wide Area, low power, narrow bandwidth, wide area networks).
+If we have to define NB-IoT it could be a network part of the LPWA (Low Power Wide Area, low power, narrow bandwidth, wide area networks).
 The aim of this mobile technology is to address the different connectivity needs as it is specifically designed for the communication of devices of the Iot devices and supports equipment with low data transfer volumes over long periods of time, especially in hard-to-reach locations.

 This network technology was developed by 3GPP to provide connectivity solutions for the growth of IoT, in what is called extended Machine Type Communications (eMTC), and offers stable network coverage with high connection density.
 NB-IoT has the ability to seamlessly connect to established mobile networks.